gwalkey/SSAS_DW_Logins/Project_Code/4_Dev_Notes/readme.md

 <h2>Design Details</h2>

 <h3>Idea Genesis</h3>
-Original idea came in 2015 after hearing of the Anthem SQL Server database compromise and subsequent FBI and NSA post-mortem evaluation.
-A DBA woke up to find queries runhing with his credentials.
+Original idea came in 2015 after hearing of a SQL Server database compromise and subsequent FBI and NSA post-mortem evaluation.
+A DBA woke up to find queries running with his credentials.
 NOT Cool.

 * An APT got on the victims network, sniffed packets, reconned the network, found the SQL Servers and started to run, package and upload patient data from inside the firewall

-* Anthem post-mortem remediations included
+* Post-mortem remediations included
   * Changing passwords on a regular basis
   * Log all SQL access
   * Rework all SQL security from the ground up as initial grant-none